← Back to 史記

 穿 穿

-Dun then fled but had not yet left Jin's borders.
-On Yi Chou day, Dun's younger brother the general Zhao Chuan attacked and killed Duke Ling at the peach garden and welcomed Zhao Dun.
+Dun then fled, but had not yet left Jin’s borders.
+On yichou day, Dun's younger brother the general Zhao Chuan attacked and killed Duke Ling at the peach garden and welcomed Zhao Dun.
 Zhao Dun was always noble and obtained the people's harmony; Duke Ling was young and extravagant.
 The people were not attached, so assassinating him was easy.
 Dun resumed his position.
 Jin's grand historian Dong Hu wrote and said 'Zhao Dun assassinated his lord', to show it at the court.
 Dun said: 'The assassin was Zhao Chuan.
 I have no crime.'
 The grand historian said: 'You are the chief minister, but when you fled you did not go out of the borders.
 When you returned, you did not execute the state disorder.
 If not you, then who?'
 Kong Qiu heard it and said: 'Dong Hu is an ancient good historian.
 His writing method does not conceal.
-Xuan Zi was a good grandee.
-He received evil for the law.
+Xuanzi was a good grandee, yet he bore blame for upholding the law.
 It is a pity.
 If he had gone out of the borders, then he would have been exempt.'

 87